elvisciuffetelli/markdown-note/README.md

+# Markdown-note
-# markdown-note - a React app with login which takes markdown notes and save them to a mongodb cluster
+## a React app with login which takes markdown notes and save them to a mongodb cluster

 ## A react / Node.js app deployed to Heroku